emmanueltamburini/route-react-native-app/README.md

 ## RouteApp README

-This application has designed to work with maps in android and ios, it also works with permissions in both platform.
+This application has designed to work with maps in android and ios with google map and apple maps, it also works with permissions in both platform.

 ### Getting started